Farley Mowat: War service

-During World War II, Mowat joined the Canadian Army and was commissioned as a second lieutenant into the Second Battalion, The Hastings and Prince Edward Regiment (affectionately known as the Hasty Ps) on 19 July 1940.
+During World War II, Mowat joined the Canadian Army and was commissioned as a supernumerary second lieutenant into the Second Battalion, The Hastings and Prince Edward Regiment (affectionately known as the Hasty Ps) on 19 July 1940.
 He went overseas as a reinforcement officer for that regiment, joining the Canadian Army in the United Kingdom.
 On July 10, 1943, he was a subaltern in command of a rifle platoon and participated in the initial landings of Operation Husky, the Allied invasion of Sicily.

 Mowat served throughout the campaign as a platoon commander and moved to Italy in September 1943, seeing further combat until December 1943.
 During the Moro River Campaign, part of the Italian Campaign, he suffered from battle stress, heightened after an incident on Christmas Day during the Battle of Ortona, the "Italian Stalingrad", when he was left weeping at the feet of an unconscious friend, Lieutenant Allan (Al) Park, who had an enemy bullet in his head.
 He then accepted a job as Intelligence Officer at battalion headquarters, later moving to Brigade Headquarters.
 He stayed in Italy with the 1st Canadian Infantry Division for most of the war and was eventually promoted to the rank of captain.

 Mowat moved with the division to northwest Europe in early 1945.
 There, he worked as an intelligence agent in the Netherlands and went through enemy lines to start unofficial negotiations about food drops with General Blaskowitz.
 The food drops, during the final 10 days before the surrender of Nazi Germany, proceeded under the codenames Operations Manna (Commonwealth air forces) and Chowhound (American), saving thousands of Dutch lives.

 Mowat also formed the 1st Canadian Army Museum Collection Team, according to his book My Father's Son, and arranged for the transport to Canada of several tons of German military equipment, including the piloted V1 rocket Fieseler Fi 103R Reichenberg and several armoured vehicles.
 Some of these vehicles are on display today at Canadian Forces Base Borden's tank museum, as well as the Canadian War Museum in Ottawa.

 Mowat was discharged at the end of World War II with the rank of captain.
 He was considered for promotion to major.
 However, he declined the offer as it would have required his volunteering to stay in the Army until "no longer needed", which Mowat assumed meant duty with the Canadian Army Occupation Force (CAOF) (but might also have meant the conclusion of the war with Japan).
 He was entitled to the following medals as a result of his service: the 1939–1945 Star, the Italy Star, the France and Germany Star, the Defence Medal, the Canadian Volunteer Service Medal and the War Medal 1939–1945.